iugamarian/links/README.md

 This time use user NsaRescueAngel and the short password you got from step 2 above. e.g. FaEWaQO3

 Now you should have full root and own the box.
+This is enough to install new uboot, no need for ssh

+(Dropbear) to be installed, anyway it is more complex to install ssh (Dropbear) so better avoid this.

-g) As root or NsaRescueAngel having maximum power change the root password with passwd
+g) As NsaRescueAngel having maximum power change the root password with passwd

-h) You can now login with Dropbear (small SSH server) as root anytime
+h) You can from now on login with root and the set up password but you still after every boot first need

+to login in the browser as admin/1234 and http://<ip-of-nas>/rXXXXX,/adv,/cgi-bin/remote_help-cgi?type=backdoor

-i) Dropbear is very simple and will not allow a lot of things like complex bash scripting
+i) Telnet or Dropbear is very simple and will not allow a lot of things like complex bash scripting

 Backdoor